10 Ways to Build Mental Health Systems and Supports

 The multidisciplinary team will assess, oversee implementation of, and evaluate mental health systems and supports.
 This includes, but is not limited to: policy evaluation/development, data tracking, program and intervention development across the tiers, coordinating with community partners (developing MOUs that allow for relevant information shared), training, coaching and connecting with families.

 The responsibilities of this team are great and the time of each member is valuable.
-Most importantly, the impact of a well organized, carefully selected, and fully supported team will be life changing for the students, staff and community.
+Most importantly, the impact of a well-organized, carefully selected, and the fully supported team will be life-changing for the students, staff and community.
 Keeping that in mind, here are 10 tips for creating and running an efficient, but meaningful, team focused on solidifying and improving mental health systems and supports for all students (and staff).

 It is imperative that your leadership team includes representatives of all school departments as well as community partners and even students and families as is appropriate.
 Take time to evaluate existing teams and look for opportunities to tap into those rather than reinventing the wheel.

 School teams might include Principal, additional administrators, teachers from each grade level, special education teachers, behavioral intervention specialist, office receptionist, school counselor(s), social worker(s), paraeducator, cafeteria representative, bus/transport representative, SRO, custodial representative, school psychologist, speech-language pathologist, occupational therapist and community partners.

 Clarify Team Member Roles and Expectations

 One of my favorite things about working in schools is the willingness of team members to adapt to meet the need at hand.
 It is a refreshing change from the “that’s not my job” settings of careers past.
 Still, for the sake of this team, it is important everyone has an understanding of each individual’s strengths, areas of expertise, and role in the process.